-In connection with Mr. Farnam's separation, the vesting of Mr. Farnam's outstanding equity awards was partially accelerated, such that the awards were deemed vested through December 31, 2019.
-With the exception of the foregoing, we did not engage in any repricings or other modifications or cancellations to any of our Named Executive Officers' option awards during 2019.
+In connection with Dr. Martell's amended executive employment agreement, the vesting of Dr. Martell's outstanding equity awards are subject to accelerated vesting as noted in "Narrative Disclosure to Summary Compensation Table and Grants of Plan-Based Awards Table-Agreements with Named Executive Officers-Dr. Martell" above.
+With the exception of the foregoing, we did not engage in any repricings or other modifications or cancellations to any of our Named Executive Officers' option awards during 2020.